nickriches/linguistics_handbook/docs/lecture notes/18 Why worry about complex syntax.md

 Do you start with simple structures and make them complex?

+There is little research on this, and opinions vary.
+A recent paper by van Horne argues that deliberately exposing children to complex input led to better learning (though she was looking at past tense morphology, rather than complex syntax)

 ## Bibliography

 Kidd, E., Brandt, S., Lieven, E., & Tomasello, M. (2007).
 Object relatives made easy: A cross-linguistic comparison of the constraints influencing young children’s processing of relative clauses. *Language and Cognitive Processes*, *22*(6), 860–897.